 If you like snakes and want to encourage them it is easy to create an attractive habitat.

 Snakes are naturally shy animals and their first form of defence is to move away from danger.
 Contrary to popular belief, they will not deliberately chase humans, but if provoked or cornered they may bluff or even attempt to bite.
 Most people who have been bitten were attempting to kill or handle a snake or have trodden on it - an attack from the snakes' point of view.
-Although several people are bitten each year the last person proven to be killed by a snake in Tasmania was a handler in 1977 and the last killed in the bush was in 1966!
-The risks are very low.
 If you encounter a snake, the best thing to do is to let the snake go its own way.

 To avoid being bitten you should: